juliabase/juliabase/doc/django-refdb.rst

 Django-RefDB is still alpha because it is not feature-complete.
 The features that we have are usable, though.
-I myself use it productively, but I still discourage people from doing so because it's still not tested well enough.
+I myself use it productively, but I still discourage people from doing so because it isn't tested well enough.

 Fortunately, it uses RefDB as its backend, so that you always have command-line access to your references.
 Additionally, RefDB assures a good degree of